svanderbleek/haskellandchill.com/types-arent-sets.md

 ## Types of bits

 A simple concept of a type is directly related to the values that inhabit it.
-This is the sequence of bits concept of type familar to those who have done something like assembly.
+This is the bit-sequence concept of type familar to those who have done something like assembly.

 ```